Anonymous642/RESPEC-CFA/README.md

 With the dependencies installed, you can begin setting up your project.

-## Importing ReSpec-CFA's STM32 Project
+## Importing RESPEC-CFA's STM32 Project

-To begin using ReSPec-CFA, you will need to import the project to the CubeIDE.
+To begin using RESPEC-CFA, you will need to import the project to the CubeIDE.
 For this:

 0. Clone this repository (if you haven't already)
 1. On the left side of the screen is a window labeled "Project Explorer".
 In this window click "import projects...".
 If the option is not present you can also click "File -> Import" at the top of the screen.
 In the resulting dialog box ensure "Existing Projects into Workspace" is highlighted and click "Next >"